heyx3/MantleDiver.jl/design_docs/visuals.md

   * This means the background color is effectively 16-bit, while the foreground color is only 8-bit.
   * In other words, the background color has more variety (particularly in lightness) to offset the lack of character detail.

 Unlike the foreground, the background has a pseudo-transparent effect: if a surface is marked as "transparent" and has the same depth as the foreground fragment, then it is discarded, allowing the next-closest surface behind it to write background values.
+This next-closest surface is referred to as the "partially-occluded" surface.

+The background color written by a partially-occluded surface will use that surface's *foreground* color/density if the surface is itself opaque, or its usual background color/density if transparent.
+This is a wholly-artistic choice which may change in the future.
+The idea is that transparent surfaces are less about fine details and more about broad color?

 To match the foreground color palette, density will be 7-bits, hand-normalized.
 Color will use the same number of bits as foreground (currently 4).